 - Pay: A $2,500 stipend for Semester in D.C.
-Program students who are working in intellectual property and technology law externships.
+Program students who are working in intellectual property or technology law externships.

 Public Service Law Network (PSLawNet) has identified the following sources of funding for law student spring and summer internships on its Summer Funding Resources page.
-Below are summaries of the sources listed on PSLawNet's site that are available for the spring and fall terms.
+Below are summaries of the sources listed on PSLawNet's site that are available for the fall and spring terms.
 Please check PSLawNet's posting for further details.

 Haywood Burns Memorial Fellowship for Social and Economic Justice